DigitalValueNetwork/draw_ae_vae/gui/README.md

 Run the training in the main project, with `yarn train` then put the resulting stored model into: `./public` as `generatorModel.json` and `weights.bin`.

+The RGB model should be stored as `generatorModel-rgb.json` and `weights-rgb.bin`

 ## Available Scripts

 Check out the standard react-scripts.